 HOW TO SAVE MONEY ON GIFTS

 The best tip for buying gifts is to start early.
 Way early.
 The best time of year to buy gifts to last you all year is right after Christmas!
-Stores are looking to get rid of inventory as the new year approaches.
+Stores start getting rid of inventory as the new year approaches.
 Keep your eyes peeled for good deals all year long, even right after Christmas.
 Just be sure to keep track of what you buy and have an exact person in mind or else the gift could go to waste.

 NOTE: If you are not an organized person and don’t think you’ll be able to keep up with your spending that early, then forget what you just read!!!
 Yes, seriously.
 Only buy early if you are super organized and will be able to keep up with who you bought it for and how much you spent all. year. long.
 If that’s not you, then don’t start your holiday spending until 60-90 days out.

 Get creative with your gifts.
-It's inevitable, the less money you are able to spend on a gift, the more thoughtful and creative you have to be.
-That equates in better gifts!
-Get the best gift giving hacks and how much we suggest spending on gifts in THIS post.
+It's inevitable, the less money you're able to spend on a gift, the more thoughtful and creative you have to be.
+That equates to better gifts!
+Check out the best gift-giving hacks and how much we suggest spending on gifts.

 Oh, and a little PSA for ya… Gifts are NOT NEEDED for every holiday!
 You should train yourself to work the celebrating of holidays into your standard monthly budget.
 Aim for giving Christmas, birthday, and maybe anniversary gifts.
 That's it.

 No Easter gifts for the kids (aside from eggs and candy), no Valentine's gifts (go on a nice date or make gifts for each other).
-Really, you do NOT need to be buying extravagant gifts for every holiday.
+Really, you do NOT need to buy extravagant gifts for every holiday.
 You can't take that stuff with ya, people!

 Unless you live really close to family or don’t go anywhere for the holidays, there’s a good chance that there will be some kind of travel involved in your holiday or family vacation.
 Therefore, you need to travel wisely!

 Consider driving if you have a large family or are going somewhere that is a maximum of 12 hours away.
 While flying may be easier, driving is so much cheaper!
 If you do have to fly, Southwest is always a good option.
 Their flights are usually the cheapest and your bags fly free, score!
-Get more tips for finding the best airfare in THIS post.
-(If you travel a lot, then make sure that you check out the most common travel expenses and how to avoid them HERE.)
+Get more tips for finding the best airfare.
+(If you travel a lot, then make sure that you check out the most common travel expenses and how to avoid them.)